Now onboarding families in NL & DE

 — Daniel L. Carlson, Professor of Family and Consumer Studies, University of Utah (study)

 No app.
 No dashboard.
-No new habit.

-Fritz joins the conversation where your family already talks.
+Fred joins the conversation where your family already talks.
 The only thing that changes is that someone in the group chat suddenly remembers everything.

 01

-Add Fritz to the WhatsApp group
+Add Fred to the WhatsApp group

 02